 This fee is applied towards the total cost of the psychological evaluation if you choose to proceed with scheduling psychological testing.

-The total cost of a psychological evaluation varies, but generally an evaluation is no more than $2500.
+The total cost of a psychological evaluation varies.

 If you’d like to know more about psychological testing and how it can help you, or you would like to make an appointment, give Dr. Staal a call today: (682) 477-8884.